 Despite our increasingly complex cyber world, new research has found families are talking less about online safety compared to previous years, potentially putting children at risk of cyberbullying and online abuse.

-A recent study by McAfee and Life Education found that, across the country, conversations about online safety between parents and their children has slipped 23 per cent in the last year.
+A recent study by Life Education found that, across the country, conversations about online safety between parents and their children has slipped 23 per cent in the last year.
 At the same time, trust between children and parents is at an all-time low with 41 per cent of children hiding their online activity from their parents.

 The study also found that only 32 per cent of children say they learn about cyber safety from school, pointing to a potential gap in our younger generation’s understanding of online safety.